We look at 30 Medellín frequently asked questions (FAQ) asked by expats visiting Medellín, living in the city and asked by Medellin Guru readers.

 Colombia has a relatively new online process to renew a Colombia “tourist visa” stamp.
 There is no longer the need to go to a Migracion Colombia office to renew a “tourist visa” stamp unless you run into problems with the online system.

-We provide a compressive and up-to-date guide to renewing a Colombia “tourist visa”.
+We provide a comprehensive and up-to-date guide to renewing a Colombia “tourist visa”.

 The Medellín weather is a major benefit to living in Medellín and the city earns its nickname as “the City of Eternal Spring” (La Ciudad de la Eterna Primavera) with an average year-round temperature of 72.5 °F (22.5 °C).